Continued from Dialectology of Ksreskézaian. This document supersedes Dialectology of Lilitika.

 The Survika began by completely doing away with the grammar of Oksirapho.
 Building on a scientific premise, the grammar was exhaustively analytical and involved little inflection, resulting in tedious clusters like the well-known -is ím kai

 subjunctive of purpose.
 This was the natural extension of the postpositional system in Oksirapho; verb complexes always ended with -is and noun complexes always ended with gender: -a, -e, or -o, (plurals -asa, -ete, and -ozo.)
 Use of Oksí was only advocated briefly, from c.
 5 lilpo to 9 lilpo.

-Íomanazinení Lilitika texts appeared as early as mid-8 lilpo, featuring a distinctively synthetic style with very exact grammar, similar to Oksí but with more agglutination.
+Íomanazinení Lilitika texts appeared as early as the summer of 8 lilpo, featuring a distinctively synthetic style with very exact grammar, similar to Oksí but with more agglutination.
 Initial standards documents from Survika suggest it was never intended to be an everyday language, but rather an evolution of Oksí specialized as a formal language.
 Oksirapho continued to be the popular tongue on the nomadic fleet for several more decades.